tylertitsworth/5th-age-srd/Magic-Items/Magic-Items.md

 When you cast an attack spell using this staff, you gain a +1 bonus to attack and damage with that spell if it has any additional negative effect on the target(s) besides damage (including ongoing damage).

 **Quirk:** Expects to be treated with respect.

 ---

+#### Staff of Storms

+_Recharge 11+:_ This staff is a long, thin shaft of blue metal, topped with a stylized image of a Blue Dragon.
+When you take lightning damage, you gain a bonus to your next attack of +1 per 10 damage suffered.
+So, if you’re hit for 100 damage, that’s a +10 bonus to your next attack.
+Yes, you can target yourself with a lightning attack to charge the staff.

+**Quirk:** Wild emotional swings, especially during thunderstorms.

+---